jeff-zucker/solid-file-client/README.md

 ### Using alternate storage spaces

 Solid-file-client can work with web resources (https://).
 It can also work with resources stored in a browser's local storage (app://), or a local file system (file://).
-See the [Upload Demo](examples/upload/index.html) for an example of copying files from a local filesystem to a pod in the browser and [TBD: Node Upload Demo]() for the same thing in node.
+See the [Upload Demo](examples/upload/index.html) for an example of copying files from a local filesystem to a pod in the browser and [Node Upload Demo](docs/node-upload.js) for the same thing in node.
 See [Solid-Rest](https://github.com/jeff-zucker/solid-rest) for a description of using browser local storage or accessing the local file system from node scripts.

 ### Using with front-ends